bnhf/apcupsd/README.md

     external: true # Use this directive if you created the docker volume in advance
 ```

-The full list of environment variables that can be pasted into Portainer-Stacks "Advanced" environment variables section:
+The full list of environment variables that can be pasted into the Portainer-Stacks "Advanced" environment variables section:

 ```console
 UPSNAME=${UPSNAME}